muecoin/Raspberry-Pi-Images/README.md

 # Raspberry-Pi-Images
 MUE builds of Raspbian with the Monetaryunit wallet installed

-The Monetaryunit team have made it ewasy to use the Monetaryunit wallet on your Raspberry Pi, by making a prebuilt image for your convenience.
+The Monetaryunit team have made it easy to use the Monetaryunit wallet on your Raspberry Pi, by making a prebuilt image for your convenience.

 The images are based off Raspbian October release of 2018-10: